Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Introduction

-Generalized Bayesian learning aims at minimizing a free energy function over a posterior distribution of the model parameters, including standard Bayesian learning as a special case \citep{generalized_VI}.
-Existing (generalized) Bayesian federated learning protocols are either based on \textbf{\ac{VI}} \citep{angelino_patterns_scalable_BI, EPVI, streaming_variational_bayes_tamara, variational_multi_task} or \textbf{\ac{MC} sampling} \citep{dsgld, embarassingly_parallel_MCMC, parallel_MCMC_hierarchical}.
+Most existing federated learning algorithms, such as \ac{FedAvg} \citep{comm_efficient_learning_dec_data}, are based on frequentist principles, relying on the identification of a single model parameter vector.
+Frequentist learning is known to be unable to capture epistemic uncertainty, yielding overconfident decisions \citep{NN_calibration}.
+Furthermore, the focus of most existing works is on reducing the load per-communication round via compression, rather than decreasing the number of rounds by providing more informative updates at each round \citep{advances_openproblems_FL_kairouz}.
+This paper introduces a trustworthy solution that is able to reduce the number of communication rounds via a non-parametric variational inference-based implementation of federated Bayesian learning.
+Federated Bayesian learning has the general aim of computing the global posterior distribution in the model parameter space.
+Existing decentralized, or federated, Bayesian learning protocols are either based on \textbf{\ac{VI}} \citep{angelino_patterns_scalable_BI, EPVI, streaming_variational_bayes_tamara, variational_multi_task} or \textbf{\ac{MC} sampling} \citep{dsgld, embarassingly_parallel_MCMC, parallel_MCMC_hierarchical}.
 State-of-the-art methods in either category include \textbf{\ac{PVI}}, which has been recently introduced as a unifying distributed \ac{VI} framework that relies on the optimization over parametric posteriors; and \textbf{\ac{DSGLD}}, which is an \ac{MC} sampling technique that maintains a number of Markov chains updated via local Stochastic Gradient Descent (SGD) with the addition of Gaussian noise \citep{dsgld, sgld}.
-The performance of VI-based protocols is generally limited by the bias entailed by the variational approximation, while MC sampling suffers from slow convergence \citep{angelino_patterns_scalable_BI}.
+The performance of VI-based protocols is generally limited by the bias entailed by the variational approximation, while MC sampling is slow and suffers from the difficulty of assessing convergence \citep{angelino_patterns_scalable_BI}.

 \textbf{\ac{SVGD}} has been introduced in \citep{SVGD} as a non-parametric Bayesian framework that approximates a target posterior distribution via non-random and interacting particles. \ac{SVGD} inherits the flexibility of non-parametric Bayesian inference methods, while improving the convergence speed of \ac{MC} sampling \citep{SVGD}.
 By controlling the number of particles, \ac{SVGD} can provide flexible performance in terms of bias, convergence speed, and per-iteration complexity.
 This paper introduces a novel non-parametric distributed learning algorithm, termed \textbf{\ac{DSVGD}}, that transfers the mentioned benefits of \ac{SVGD} to federated learning.